Boundless Leadership: A Breakthrough Program for Women

 Boundless Leadership is designed to specifically address the needs and questions of current and emerging women leaders.
 We are focused on working with you to answer this question: How can I further realize my leadership potential to benefit my ambitions AND to better serve my organization?

-The Program consists of short, focused half-day sessions held over a 9 month period.
 We will address key leadership issues and skills and cultivate a robust network of colleagues.

 Each session will have a specific focus, but the program is holistic and integrated so that each session builds on the next.
 We will work together to practice new skills and we’ll include special guests who can directly address the “real life” experiences related to each topic.
 Peer coaching groups will support the practical application of learning between sessions.